telecmi/piopiy_node_example/call_masking/delivery_agent_to_customer.md

 # Piopiy Voice Call Example ( Delivery Agent to Customer )

-This example demonstrates how to use the Piopiy package to make a voice call from a delivery agent to a customer using a call masking number.
+This example shows how to make a call from a delivery agent to a customer using a call masking number with the Piopiy package.

 ## Steps to run the code